 Here are stunning images of the full moon and the partial lunar eclipse, captured by photographers around the world.

-Laura is an editor at Live Science.
-She edits Life's Little Mysteries and reports on general science, including archaeology and animals.
+Laura is the archaeology/history and Life's Little Mysteries editor at Live Science.
+She also reports on general science, including archaeology and paleontology.
 Her work has appeared in The New York Times, Scholastic, Popular Science and Spectrum, a site on autism research.
 She has won multiple awards from the Society of Professional Journalists and the Washington Newspaper Publishers Association for her reporting at a weekly newspaper near Seattle.
 Laura holds a bachelor's degree in English literature and psychology from Washington University in St. Louis and a master's degree in science writing from NYU.